 Can I use the Golf Pad app on my Samsung watch without the phone, and rely on the watch's built-in GPS sensor?

-Yes!
-As long as you have a newer smartwatch running Tizen 4 or later, you can use it in standalone mode.
+Standalone mode is available for Samsung watches running Tizen OS and Wear OS 3.
 In this mode you can leave the phone behind after starting a golf round.
 See rangefinder distances, track shots and change current hole right on your watch.
 Scores will sync to the phone when it is back in range.

 For best accuracy, disconnect the phone and the watch after starting the round.
 We recommend to use airplane mode on the watch, but you can alternatively disable Bluetooth on either device.
 Learn why this is important.

 Turn off the airplane mode on the watch and wait until the watch connects to the phone before you finish a round in the phone app.
-It's required for correct synchronization of the data.
+It's required for data sync.

-NOTE 1: Standalone functionality is available on Tizen 4 devices or newer, including Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active.
-Connected mode is available on both current and older Tizen smartwatches.
+NOTE 1: Standalone functionality is available on Tizen 4 devices or newer, including Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch 2, Galaxy Watch 3, Galaxy Watch Active series (1-3).
+Standalone is available for Galaxy Watch 4 and Galaxy Watch 4 Active based on Wear OS 3, refer to this article to learn more.

-NOTE 2: Smartwatch sync is a part of Golf Pad Premium upgrade, along with several other features like extended statistics and handicap scoring.
-Learn more about premium here.
+NOTE 2: Smartwatch sync is a part of Golf Pad Premium upgrade, along with several other features like extended statistics and intelligent club recommendations.
+Learn more about Premium here.